-Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
+Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of His Majesty's Revenue and Customs.
 They compile and maintain a full list of all rateable values, available at gov.uk/voa.

 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date, specified in legislation.
-For the current rating list that came into effect on 1 April 2023, this date was set as 1 April 2021.
+For the current rating list this date was set as 1 April 2021.